 Just a few days earlier the lawmaker had introduced a bill to reduce DUI among drivers under 21.

-Decker co-sponsored a bill to lower the drinking age for military personnel to 19.
+Decker had co-sponsored a bill to lower the drinking age for military personnel to 19.
 That would have treated the them as legal adults.

 Rep. Jeff Wood was a member of the state’s Assembly.
 He’s an extreme example of politicians arrested for drunk driving.
 While in office, police had arrested him three times for OWI of alcohol or prescription drugs.
 (OWI is operating while intoxicated.)
 And those three arrests were in just over one year.
+See a video of one arrest and a video of another..

 Wood reached a plea agreement with prosecutors.
 He pleaded guilty to all three OWIs of alcohol.
 In exchange, prosecution dropped the OWIs of drugs.

-The court sentenced Wood to imprisonment for 45 days and a fine of over $1,600.
+The court sentenced Wood to jail for 45 days and a fine of over $1,600.
 It also suspended his license for over four years.
 Afterwhich, it required him to have an ignition interlock in his car.

 However, a few months later police arrested Wood for a fourth OWI.
 The court sentenced him to 60 days imprisonment.
 It also placed him on probation and fined him $1,500.